Aditya-jod/Scholara-AI/README.md

 # Scholara AI 🧠✨

-**Scholara AI** is an autonomous, multi-agent system designed to transform any piece of text into a structured, hierarchical knowledge base and generate a comprehensive quiz from it.
+**Scholara AI** is an autonomous, multi-agent system designed to transform educational content—from raw text or PDF files—into a structured knowledge base and a comprehensive quiz.
 Built for the modern learner, Scholara AI uses a sophisticated 5-agent pipeline to deconstruct, organize, and assess knowledge.

-This project was developed as part of a 24-hour hackathon, demonstrating rapid prototyping of complex AI systems.
+This project was developed as part of a 24-hour hackathon, demonstrating the rapid prototyping of complex, multi-agent AI systems.

 ## 🚀 Key Features

+- **Multi-Format Input:** Process educational content from either pasted text or uploaded PDF documents.
 - **Autonomous 5-Agent Pipeline:** A team of specialized AI agents work in concert to process information.
 - **Hierarchical Concept Mapping:** Automatically generates a tree-like structure of concepts, showing relationships between main topics and sub-topics.
 - **Dynamic Quiz Generation:** Creates multiple-choice questions based on the extracted concepts.
-- **Intelligent Difficulty Ranking:** A rule-based agent ranks questions as "Easy," "Medium," or "Hard" based on their conceptual depth.
-- **AI-Powered Validation:** A "critic" agent reviews generated questions to ensure their difficulty is appropriate.
-- **SQLite Caching Layer:** Drastically improves speed and reliability by caching agent results, minimizing redundant API calls and making the system resilient to API rate limits.
+- **Intelligent Validation & Ranking:** Agents review generated questions for quality, correctness, and difficulty.
+- **Demo-Ready:** Includes pre-canned text examples and a `mock` mode to ensure smooth, API-free demonstrations.

 ## 🏗️ Architecture

-Scholara AI operates through a sequential pipeline of five distinct agents, with a caching layer for optimization.
+Scholara AI operates through a sequential pipeline of five distinct agents.
+The system can run in `live` mode (calling the Gemini API) or `mock` mode (using pre-generated data to avoid API rate limits).

 ```
-[Input Text]
+[Input Text / PDF]
       |
       v
-+----------------+   1. [Extractor Agent]   -> Extracts key concepts as a flat list.
++----------------+   1. [Extractor Agent]   -> Extracts key concepts.
-|   CACHE CHECK  |   2.
+|  AGENT PIPELINE  |   2.
 [Organizer Agent]   -> Builds a hierarchical concept map.
 +----------------+   3. [Generator Agent]   -> Creates quiz questions from concepts.
       |              4.
 [Ranker Agent]      -> Assigns difficulty to questions.
       v              5.
-[Validator Agent]   -> Approves or rejects question difficulty.
+[Validator Agent]   -> Approves or rejects questions.
 [Final Quiz]
 ```